vue-foundation/vue-foundation/README.md

 This repository is an example of how to use [Foundation for Sites](https://github.com/zurb/foundation-sites) in a [Vue](https://github.com/vuejs/vue) single-page application.
 The project is scaffolded using [vue-cli](https://github.com/vuejs/vue-cli), with the [webpack](https://github.com/vuejs-templates/webpack) template, and [vue-router](https://github.com/vuejs/vue-router).

+## Warning
+The master branch is based on a recent vue-cli template, which makes use of Webpack 2.
+For a working configuration using Webpack 1, check out the [webpackv1 branch](https://github.com/hal0gen/vue-foundation/tree/webpackv1)

 ## Build Setup

 ``` bash